devhalls/spo-operational-scripts/README.md

 ```
 # PRODUCER: Query the govern action id then build the vote
 scripts/govern.sh action <govActionId>

+# COLD: cast your vote on your cold machine
 scripts/govern.sh vote <govActionId> <govActionIndex> <'yes' | 'no' | 'abstain'>

+# COPY: vote.raw to your producer node
+# PRODUCER: build the raw transaction with vote.raw as input
 scripts/tx.sh vote_raw

 # COPY: tx.raw to your cold node